kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 Practial projects:

-* 2021-2023 Signal Four Analytics - Crash Mapping and Geospatial Analysis Tool Development.
+* 2021-2023 Signal Four Analytics - Crash Mapping and Geospatial Analysis Tool and System Development.
 Supported by the State of Florida

 * 2016 Detailed Planning of Fangshan National Park in Zhejiang, China - 2016-2030